An Introduction to Higher level Bluetooth Protocols

 At any time, there must be at most one RFCOMM session between any pair of devices.
 When establishing a new DLC, the initiating entity must check if there already exists an RFCOMM session with the remote device.
 A session is identified by the Bluetooth BD_ADDR of the two endpoints.
 RFCOMM must require L2CAP to provide channels with maximum reliability, to ensure that all frames are delivered in order, and without duplicates.

-The RFCOMM protocol as such does not suffer from latency delays incurred by low power modes, and consequentially, this specification does not state any maximum latency requirement on RFCOMM’s behalf.
 Latency sensitivity inherently depends on application requirements, which suggests that an RFCOMM service interface implementation could include a way for applications to state latency requirements, to be aggregated and conveyed to L2CAP by the RFCOMM implementation.
+RFCOMM is also the underlying transport for multimedia on embedded systems that rely on serial-based audio channel control.

-Service Discovery Protocol (SDP) is a simple protocol with minimal requirements on the underlying transport.
+Service Discovery Protocol (SDP) is a simple Bluetooth protocol with minimal requirements on the underlying transport.
 It can function over a reliable packet transport.
-SDP uses a request/response model where each transaction consists of one request protocol data unit (PDU) and one response PDU.
-However, the requests may potentially be pipelined, and responses may potentially be returned out of order.
+SDP uses a request/response model where each transaction consists of one request PDU and one response PDU.

 Service record Service is any entity that can provide information, perform an action, or control a resource on behalf of another entity.
-All the information about a service that is maintained by an SDP server is contained within a single service record
+All the information about a service maintained by an SDP server is contained within a single service record.

-Service Discovery mechanism is used to identify the list of services offered by other or connected Bluetooth devices.
-It supports 2 features searching for service and browsing for service.
+Service Discovery mechanism is used to identify the list of services offered by connected Bluetooth devices.
+SDP supports 2 features — searching for service and browsing for service.

-Searching for service: It allows a client to retrieve the service record handles for service records based on the values (UUID) of attributes contained within those service records.
-Values are basically universally unique identifiers (UUDI).
+Allows a client to retrieve the service record handles for service records based on the UUID values of attributes contained within those service records.

 Telephony Control Service Protocol

 This protocol defines how to setup and control audio calls between Bluetooth devices.
 TCS is adapted from ITU-T Recommendation Q.931.
-Bluetooth also defines a subset of TCS called “lean TCS”.
+Bluetooth also defines a subset of TCS called lean TCS.
 TCS BIN is the bit-oriented protocol that defines the call control signaling for the establishment of voice and data calls between Bluetooth devices.
 Additionally, TCS BIN defines mobility management procedures for handling groups of Bluetooth TCS devices.
-Bluetooth SIG has defined a set of AT commands to control mobile phones and modems in multiple usage models.
-FAX services commands are defined by the SIG.

 Object Exchange Protocol (OBEX)

-It is a session protocol developed by the Infrared Data Association (IrDA) to exchange objects in a simple and spontaneous manner.
-OBEX, which provides the same basic functionality as HTTP but in a much lighter fashion, uses a client-server model and is independent of the transport mechanism and transport API, provided it realizes a reliable transport base.
-It works by exchanging objects, which are used for variety of purposes such as establishing the parameters of a connection, sending and requesting data, changing the current path or the attribute of a file etc.
+OBEX is a session protocol developed by the Infrared Data Association (IrDA) to exchange objects in a simple and spontaneous manner.
+OBEX, which provides the same basic functionality as HTTP but in a much lighter fashion, uses a client-server model and is independent of the transport mechanism.
+OBEX works by exchanging objects used for a variety of purposes — establishing connection parameters, sending and requesting data, or changing the current path of a file.

 Conclusion

-Combined functionalities of Bluetooth protocols like RFCOMM, SDP (service discovery protocol), OBEX, and the Telephony Control Protocol (TCS) represent the backbone of Bluetooth technology, enabling seamless communication and interoperability across a wide range of devices and applications.
-Bluetooth defines higher level application profiles that leverage these protocols and provides a uniform implementation of device functionalists across devices from different vendors, which will be covered in the upcoming articles.
+The combined functionalities of bluetooth protocols like RFCOMM, SDP, OBEX, and TCS represent the backbone of Bluetooth technology, enabling seamless communication and interoperability across a wide range of devices and applications.
+Together these bluetooth protocols form a layered stack that makes cross-vendor Bluetooth integration reliable and predictable.
+Bluetooth defines higher-level application profiles that leverage these bluetooth protocols and provide uniform device implementations across vendors, which will be covered in the upcoming articles.

 Subscribe to our Blog